 This article contains affiliate links.
 If you click and make a booking I will make a very small commission paid by the booking company at no additional cost to you.
 Thank you for stopping by!

-Paris is a rich city, full of activities, culture, history… It is impossible to get bored in the one we call the City of Lights.
+Paris is a rich city, full of activities, culture, history… It is impossible to get bored in the one we call the City of Light.
 But Paris is, above all, the city of romance, where millions of couples come each year.
 The City of Lights offers a warm atmosphere thanks to its architecture, lights, monuments and various restaurants.

 Who better than Laurence, a Paris native and founder of Paris-Toujours, an expert agency that organises personalised trips in Paris and around France, to suggest a romantic 3-day sojourn in what is also known as the City of Love.
 I asked her to give us the low-down from her insider knowledge on Paris and propose a trip to celebrate love.
 And if you are looking for quick getaways from the city, check this post with ideas for day trips from Paris.

 Day 1: Island hopping and river living